jonnyggarcia/digitalgarden/src/site/notes/Show your Work.md

-“There’s never a space under paintings in a gallery where someone writes their opinion,” — location: [643]()
+“There’s never a space under paintings in a gallery where someone writes their opinion,” — location: 643

 </div></div>

-> [!quote]
 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

-use the end of one project to light up the next one. — location: [762]()
+use the end of one project to light up the next one. — location: 762

 </div></div>